Hyman Bloom:

 Exploring Themes (1934-1938)

-In 1933, having a conviction that his student days had reached their end, Hyman broke with both Denman Ross and Harold Zimmerman.
-Needing studio space, he started sharing a studio with two close friends, Jack Levine and Betty Chase.
-Bloom lived in the unheated studio except during periods of bitter cold, when he moved back in with his parents.
+In 1933, convinced that his student years had reached their end, Bloom ended his association with both Ross and Zimmerman.
+He began sharing a studio with two close friends, Jack Levine and Betty Chase.
+Bloom also lived in the unheated studio space, retreating to his parents’ home only during stretches of severe winter cold.

-For financial support he signed up with The Public Works of Art Project (PWAP) and when that program ended, he moved on to the Works Progress Administration (WPA).
-He would drift on and off the WPA’s roster of Boston easel artists until 1941.
+To support himself financially, he joined the Public Works of Art Project (PWAP); when that program concluded, he transitioned to the Works Progress Administration (WPA).
+He remained intermittently on the WPA roster of Boston easel painters until 1941.

 By the end of 1939, Bloom had found his own voice as a painter, starting with his series of four powerfully expressive Christmas Tree oils.
 In 1942, he gained national recognition when 13 of his paintings were selected by Museum of Modern Art curator Dorothy Miller for inclusion in the exhibition “Americans 1942: 18 Artists from 9 States”.
 After the exhibition opened, he was courted by a number of prominent New York dealers and finally settled on Durlacher Brothers in late 1944, where his first NY gallery exhibition opened in 1945.
 His career as a painter was well underway.